ldnicolasmay/FilterOoniS3Keys/README.md

 ## Overview

-This app is one of three that fits into a data pipeline for a larger project, an Open Observatory of Network Intereference (OONI) data ETL project.
+This app is the first of three that fits into a data pipeline for a larger project, an Open Observatory of Network Intereference (OONI) Data Lake project.

 ## Purpose